 Tips for perfect granola bars:

 1. Start with a plain, low-fat, low sugar, granola for best results.
-If your granola is large or has a lot of big clusters, make sure to crush it up beforehand.
-Basic Clover honey is best.
-Other varieties, especially raw honey, may wind up being overpowering.
+If your granola is large or has a lot of big clusters, crush it up.
+Softer, chewy granola is best.
+Hard granola will lead to hard bars.
+This is why I like to make granola from scratch since I can reduce the cooking time to make it softer.

-2. No bake desserts can be quite temperamental.
+3. No bake desserts can be quite temperamental.
 How long you cook the sugar mixture is very important and will be the difference between bars that stick together and ones that don’t.
 If you don’t cook it long enough the bars will be too soft, if you cook it too long they could be too hard.
 Set a timer for 2 minutes so you don’t over/under cook it.
 Stoves will vary, so if your bars come out too soft cook the sugar mixture a bit longer the next time.
 The goal is to cook it just long enough that all the sugar is dissolved but no more than that.

-3. Make sure the dry ingredients are well coated with the sugar mixture.
+4. Make sure the dry ingredients are well coated with the sugar mixture.
 If you add in more ingredients than the recipe calls for (extra nuts, seeds, etc.) reduce the amount of granola and rice cereal to compensate.
 Everything should start sticking together as soon as you add the sugar mixture to the dry ingredients.

-4. Use a sturdy spatula to spread the mixture into the pan and press down firmly to make sure the ingredients will sufficiently stick together.
+5. Use a sturdy spatula to spread the mixture into the pan and press down firmly to make sure the ingredients will sufficiently stick together.
 The bars should always be pressed to about 1/2 – 3/4 inch thick.
 You don’t want them thinner or they could be too soft.
 I always use two 9×5 loaf pans which are the perfect size and also makes them easier to cut up.
 I’ve been told the 13×9 pan that the original recipe called for is too large, so if you are using that size pan I would recommend increasing the ingredients by 1 1/2 or even doubling the recipe.

 Peanut Butter Chocolate Chip Chewy Granola Bars